-46. In connection with the Czech Republic's accession to the European Union (hereinafter referred to as "the EU"), the Government has drafted a Bill on equal treatment and on legal measures of protection from discrimination and on amendment to certain Acts (the so-called Anti-Discrimination Act),64 that should unify the legislation applicable to the protection from discrimination and ensure harmonization of the Czech legal order with EU Directives.
+46. In connection with the Czech Republic's accession to the European Union (hereinafter referred to as "the EU"), the Government has drafted a Bill on equal treatment and on legal measures of protection from discrimination and on amendment to certain Acts (the so-called Anti-Discrimination Act)64, that should unify the legislation applicable to the protection from discrimination and ensure harmonization of the Czech legal order with EU Directives.
 The Anti-Discrimination Bill regulates the right to equal treatment and protection from discrimination based on racial or ethnic origin, nationality, sex, sexual orientation, age, disability, religion or belief, or world view.
-The obligation to ensure equal treatment and protection from discrimination will apply to equal treatment in the area of the right to employment and access to employment, access to a profession, entrepreneurship and other self-employment, in labour matters and other employment affairs, including remuneration, membership of and activities within trade unions, employee councils or
+The obligation to ensure equal treatment and protection from discrimination will apply to equal treatment in the area of the right to employment, in labour matters and other employment affairs, including remuneration, membership of and activities within trade unions, employee councils or employer organizations, membership of and activi-